calinovidiu96/graphql-vue-node/README.md

 ⚙️ Let's start with the server

   6. Now you have to run this commands into your terminal.
-Make sure that you are in the 'server' folder:
+Make sure that you are in the '/app/server' folder:
   7. npm install (This will install all the dependencies.)
   8. npm run build (This will build the app so you can run it in the next steps.)
   9. npm run migrate (This will build database tables and the relations between them.
 For this step I used Prisma.)